-Our first line SOC engineers will detect the anomaly and will analyse it.
+Our first line SOC analysts will detect the anomaly and will analyse it.
 When they find the issue to be relevant enough they will scale up a second line SOC engineer for validation and consultation.
-Once the threat is confirmed the SOC manager is contacted, at which point, all information is presented to the customer in order to make an informed decision about next steps.
-Either bluedog can take action, or your internal team if a reseller and such resources are available.
+Once the threat is confirmed the SOC manager is contacted, at which point, all information is presented to the customer or our partner in order to make an informed decision about next steps.
+Either bluedog can take remedial action, or sometimes that's handled by our reseller partner if such resources are available.

 How are threats managed?

 - Identification (of breach/threat)

 - Real incident alert to customer/administrator (email address on file)

 - Work order for threat response and action by bluedog

 - Action taken to isolate and remove threat.

 How are you able to remove the threat?

 Approved network access is given via a work order, at which point bluedog will access and remove the threat through the established VPN connection.